bolee222/web-lab/content/english/_index.md

   enable: true
   bg_image: "images/feature-bg.jpg"
   title: "We believe in great ideas"
-  content: "Here you can explore our six most recent published projects.
-Click the <View All Projects> button to discover all the other projects we’ve completed."
+  content: "Here you can see our <b>6 most recent <u>published projects</u></b>.
+Click the <b>'View All Projects'</b> button to discover all the other projects we’ve completed.
+To view unpublished ongoing projects, please feel free to contact us. "
   button:
     enable: true
     label: "&rarr; View All Projects"